 Being an outpatient, on the other hand, makes things a bit harder.
 Since they will be in the same environment as they were in when they started drug abuse, they are more likely to relapse.
 If they took drugs with a couple friends then they would be tempted to join in whenever they met these friends.
 They would be alone at home with easy access to drugs and could find it hard to fight the temptation at times.
 Since drug use is usually initiated because of problems in one’s life, staying in that stress-inducing lifestyle could cause them to relapse.

 Since inpatients are at the residence 24/7 and are kept busy with chores, activities, and meetings, they are more likely to recover quickly.
-Patients who have stayed in residences longer are known to have a greater success rate at being sober.
 It might seem inconvenient but health comes first and must be given a priority.
 Thus, if given a choice, it is always better to reside at the rehab centers to make sure the treatment goes perfectly.